 Adam and Eve died because of the fall, but the fall didn’t just affect them.

-Since their sin, every other person born after them were plunged into rebellion against God’s order.
+Since their sin, every other person born after them was plunged into rebellion against God’s order.
 That includes you and every other human being you know.
 And this rebellion is also the reason we die today.
 Through Adam’s sin, death came into the world (Romans 5:12).

 But Jesus demonstrated he has power over death.
 Jesus came, lived, was crucified, and rose from the dead (Luke 24:46).
 Those who are in Christ will not have to suffer the eternal consequences of sin.
-Through Adam sin entered the world, but through Christ we can be saved from the punishment of sin.
+Through Adam sin entered the world, but through Christ, we can be saved from the punishment of sin.

 That’s why a historical Adam and Eve are so important.
 If you deny a real Adam and real Eve, many of the doctrines in the Bible (including the gospel) would be incoherent.
 On many occasions, New Testament authors connect a historic Adam and Eve to foundational doctrine and it does not make sense if Adam and Eve were mythological